-I personally believe the Trilogy watches “suffer” from one design element that keeps them from even more popular: the bezel with the large heightened numerals.
+I personally believe the Trilogy watches “suffer” from one design element that keeps them from being more popular: the bezel with the large heightened numerals.
 In the mid/end 1990s those worked absolutely fine, but they do not necessarily qualify for being the timeless design Blancpain is otherwise famous for.
 Now, imagine there would be a way to update those Trilogy models with a sapphire bezel… just dreaming 😉

 This overview is built on the already existing excellent research done by Oliver Meindl, a Blancpainblog member and long term Blancpain connoisseur.
 In agreement with Oliver I have added some pieces, took some out, changed his personal conclusions against my own, but used a lot of the material he already assembled a few years ago.
 Thank you very much, dear Oliver, for your support to get this overview done!